 The Agencies believe that this element sufficiently addresses the concept of unauthorized access, regardless of who is attempting to obtain access.
-This would cover, for instance, attempts through pretext calling to gather information about a financial institution's customers.\ll\ The Agencies have amended the final Guidelines to refer specifically to pretext calling in new III.C.1.a.
-The Agencies do not intend for the final Guidelines to require a financial institution has gathered.
+This would cover, for instance, attempts through pretext calling to gather information about a financial institution's customers.
+11 The Agencies have amended the final Guidelines to refer specifically to pretext calling in new III.C.1.a.
+The Agencies do not intend for the final Guidelines to require a financial institution to provide its customers with access to information the institution has gathered.
 Instead, the provision in the final Guidelines addressing access is limited solely to the issue of preventing unauthorized access to customer information.